cloudfoundry/app-runtime-interfaces-infrastructure/docs/concourse/README.md

 * Use `git resource` for terraform modules: see [terragrunt/concourse-wg-ci-test/config.yaml](../../terragrunt/concourse-wg-ci-test/config.yaml) or copy `terraform-modules` folder to your repository, see [terragrunt/concourse-wg-ci/config.yaml](../../terragrunt/concourse-wg-ci/config.yaml)

 :warning: If you reference terraform modules with a tagged git revision, make sure to use the same tagged revision of `.tools-versions`.
 Otherwise, there will be version mismatch errors when you run terragrunt.
+Alternatively, make use of the file `flake.nix` via `nix develop` or via direnv-load, see [direnv documentation](https://direnv.net/man/direnv-stdlib.1.html#codeuse-flake-ltinstallablegtcode)

 Also make sure that your git ssh setup is working: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh].
 The referencing git URLs use ssh, not https.